Kargil district: Medieval period

-Islam arrived in the Kashmir Valley around 1320, a new force to be reckoned with.
+Islam arrived in the Kashmir Valley around 1320 as a new force to be reckoned with.
 During the rule of Sultan Sikandar, his general Rai Madari crossed the Zoji La pass and conquered Purig and Baltistan.
 This paved the way for the conversion of the two regions to Islam.
 Sultan Zain-ul-Abidin ran an expedition to Tibet, conquering Ladakh along the way.
 The Tri-gyal of Kartse is said to have become his vassal and assisted in the invasions.
 The first dynasty of Ladakh did not last much longer after this.
 A second "Namgyal" dynasty was established around 1460 AD.

 Some time after this, a Muslim chieftaincy connected to Skardu appeared in Purig, first at Sod northeast of Kargil, then with a branch at Chiktan northeast of Namika La.
 During the invasion of Ladakh by Mirza Haidar Dughlat in 1532, Sod and Chiktan appear to have submitted, but not Kartse.
 Joint raids were conducted on Kartse but they failed.
 The chief or commander of Suru, named "Baghan", is also said to have been killed during one of the raids.
 (Note: Baghan is described as "a Chui of the provinces of Tibet", which is taken to mean "headman" by Petech.)

-Tashi Namgyal reestablished the old borders by conquering Purig as well as west Tibet.
+Tashi Namgyal re-established the old borders by conquering Purig as well as west Tibet.
 His successors Tsewang Namgyal I and Jamyang Namgyal were equally energetic.
-However, Jamyang Namgal suffered a reverse, having been captured by the chief of Skardu, Ali Mir, better known as Ali Sher Khan Anchan.
-Jamyang Namgyal married Ali Mir's daughter Gyal Khatun and got reinstated as the ruler.
-Their son Sengge Namgyal again rejuvenated Ladakh to old glory and in fact went further by annexing the kingdom of Guge in west Tibet.
+However, Jamyang Namgal suffered a reverse, having been captured by the ruler of Skardu, Ali Mir, better known as Ali Sher Khan Anchan.
+A marital alliance between the two was later established, accordingly Jamyang Namgyal married a Balti princess Gyal Khatun and got reinstated as the ruler, while his own daughter Mandok Gyalmo was married to Anchan.
+Jamyang and Gyal Khatun's son Sengge Namgyal again rejuvenated Ladakh to old glory and in fact went further by annexing the kingdom of Guge in west Tibet.

 In 1586, Kashmir became a Mughal province.
 Purig and Baltistan were Islamic, and Mughal involvement in the affairs of the region became endemic.
 In 1638, emperor Shah Jahan sent a force to intervene in Baltistan and installed Ali Mir's son Adam Khan as the ruler.
 The joint forces of Mughal Kashmir and Adam Khan blocked Sengge Namgyal's efforts to regain Purig, forcing him to sue for peace.
 When Sengge Namgyal reneged on his tribute, the emperor imposed economic sanctions against Ladakh barring all trade, which impoverished Ladakh.

 Under his son Deldan Namgyal (Bde-ldan-rnam-rgyal) between 1640 and 1675, Purig returned to the control of Ladakh.
 Zanskar and other parts of the modern Ladakh Division were also conquered.